BitModern/test-quality-doc/docs/api.md

 **Note:** The `project_id` is taken from above.

-### Create a Test
+### Create a Test Case

-To create a test, two POST requests are required.
-One to create the test and a second or possibly more to create steps.
+To create a Test Case, two POST requests are required.
+One to create the Test Case and a second or possibly more to create Steps.

 **Request:**